ssbc/ssb-db2/README.md

   See the docs for the specific feed format you are using.

-The callback `cb` is called when the message has been published. `cb(err)` if published failed with an error `err`, and `cb(null, encodedKVT)` if it was successfully published, where `kvt` is a JavaScript object with the shape `{key, value, timestamp}` exactly representing the message written to the database.
+The callback `cb` is called when the message has been published. `cb(err)` if published failed with an error `err`, and `cb(null, kvt)` if it was successfully published, where `kvt` is a JavaScript object with the shape `{key, value, timestamp}` exactly representing the message written to the database.

 ### get(msgId, cb)